-Review of biosecurity import requirements for fresh dragon fruit from Indonesia
+A review of biosecurity import requirements for fresh dragon fruit (Hylocereus spp.) from Indonesia

-We will conduct the review in three key steps:
+We will conduct the risk analysis in three key steps:

 Make a submission

-This draft report considers the biosecurity risk that may be associated with the importation of commercially produced fresh dragon fruit (Hylocereus spp.) from Indonesia, for human consumption in Australia.
-The draft report proposes risk management measures to reduce the risk of introduction of quarantine pests and to achieve the appropriate level of protection (ALOP) for Australia.
+The draft risk analysis considers the biosecurity risks that may be associated with the importation of commercially produced fresh dragon fruit (Hylocereus spp.) from Indonesia, for human consumption in Australia.
+The risk analysis proposes risk management measures to reduce the risk of introduction of quarantine pests and to achieve the appropriate level of protection (ALOP) for Australia.

-This review considers the biosecurity risk that may be associated with the importation of commercially produced fresh dragon fruit (Hylocereus spp.) from Indonesia, for human consumption in Australia.
+This risk analysis considers the potential biosecurity risks associated with the importation fresh dragon fruit (Hylocereus spp.) for human consumption from Indonesia.

-The review covers all commercial dragon fruit cultivars of the genus Hylocereus produced for export in all Indonesian dragon fruit production regions.
+The risk analysis covers all commercial dragon fruit cultivars of the genus Hylocereus produced for export in all Indonesian dragon fruit production regions.

-The potential pests of quarantine concern associated with fresh dragon fruit from Indonesia that have been identified as requiring risk management measures are melon fly (Bactrocera cucurbitae), oriental fruit fly (Bactrocera dorsalis), grey pineapple mealybug (Dysmicoccus neobrevipes), papaya mealybug (Paracoccus marginatus), coffee mealybug (Planococcus lilacinus), Pacific mealybug (Planococcus minor) and Jack Beardsley mealybug (Pseudococcus jackbeardsleyi).
+The identified quarantine pests are: melon fly (Bactrocera cucurbitae), oriental fruit fly (Bactrocera dorsalis), grey pineapple mealybug (Dysmicoccus neobrevipes), papaya mealybug (Paracoccus marginatus), coffee mealybug (Planococcus lilacinus), Pacific mealybug (Planococcus minor) and Jack Beardsley mealybug (Pseudococcus jackbeardsleyi).

-- Area freedom, irradiation or vapour heat treatment for fruit flies.
+- For fruit flies: area freedom, irradiation or vapour heat treatment.

 Register as a stakeholder